Area bound by Weymouth Road, Roscommon Road, Browns Road and Russell Road.

 - have any other comments or suggestions to improve road safety in Manurewa.

-We have now received feedback from the community, read the feedback results report (PDF 1.5MB).
+We received feedback from the community, read the feedback results report (PDF 1.5MB).

-Site specific consultation occurred in September 2019 for affected properties where bus stops and zebra crossings are to be installed.
+Site specific consultation occurred in September 2019 for affected properties where bus stops and zebra crossings were to be installed.

-As part of the proposal, the following bus stops will need to be relocated and upgraded to suit the Auckland Transport Code of Practice:
+As part of the proposal, the following bus stops needed to be relocated and upgraded to suit the Auckland Transport Code of Practice:

-- The bus stops outside of, and opposite 5-7 Rowandale Avenue will be extended.
-Additional broken yellow lines will be painted outside 3 and 7 Rowandale Avenue, and the driveways of the petrol station and church carpark.
+- The bus stops outside of, and opposite 5-7 Rowandale Avenue was extended.
+Additional broken yellow lines were painted outside 3 and 7 Rowandale Avenue, and the driveways of the petrol station and church carpark.

-- The bus stop outside 43 Rowandale Avenue will be moved to a new location outside 49 Rowandale Avenue.
-The bus stop outside 2 Sharland Avenue will be moved a couple meters to outside 26 Rowandale Avenue with additional broken yellow lines painted outside 24-26 Rowandale Avenue and 2 Sharland Avenue.
+- The bus stop outside 43 Rowandale Avenue was moved to a new location outside 49 Rowandale Avenue.
+The bus stop outside 2 Sharland Avenue was moved a couple meters to outside 26 Rowandale Avenue with additional broken yellow lines painted outside 24-26 Rowandale Avenue and 2 Sharland Avenue.

-- The following existing bus stop will need to be relocated from their current locations outside 161 Wordsworth Road, 164 Wordsworth Road, 202 Wordsworth Road and 211 Wordsworth Road to new locations outside 161 – 167 Wordsworth Road, 162 – 170 Wordsworth Road, 202 – 206 Wordsworth Road and 201 – 207 Wordsworth Road.
-There is also a tree that will be relocated by a couple meters outside 204 Wordsworth Road.
+- The following bus stops were relocated from their current locations outside 161 Wordsworth Road, 164 Wordsworth Road, 202 Wordsworth Road and 211 Wordsworth Road to new locations outside 161 – 167 Wordsworth Road, 162 – 170 Wordsworth Road, 202 – 206 Wordsworth Road and 201 – 207 Wordsworth Road.
+There was also a tree that was relocated by a couple meters outside 204 Wordsworth Road.

-These changes are required as we are proposing to install zebra crossings and raised tables near to the location of the existing bus stops.
+These changes were required as we needed to install zebra crossings and raised tables near to the location of the existing bus stops.
 These road safety measures are designed to help to reduce vehicle speeds and to allow people to cross the roads safely.

 - The bus stop outside 26 Rowandale Avenue would make turning out of Sharland Avenue dangerous by blocking visibility.
 The proposed No Stopping At All Times restrictions at the intersection of Sharland Avenue and Rowandale Avenue in combination with relocating the existing bus stop south (further away from the intersection) will improve visibility for drivers turning out of this intersection.